 Little Mix: Will They Finally Break America?
-[Opinion]

 The big question for Little Mix with their performances in America with Ariana Grande for her Dangerous Woman Tour has been whether or not Little Mix will “break” America.

-In particular, one of the reasons that critics say Americans did not like Little Mix as much as Asia, Australia, Europe, or their home country of the UK was due to their “90’s sound.”
+In particular, one of the reasons that critics say Americans did not like Little Mix as much as Asia, Australia, Europe, or their home country of the U.K. was due to their “90’s sound.”

 Despite this, Little Mix decided that due to their extreme success as a chart topper in the U.K., they would give America another go.

-For this reason, many Little Mix fans were both delighted and surprised when they announced in the late 2016 that they would expand their “mini” Glory Days Tour over the winter to now include America as a guest of Ariana Grande.
+Many Little Mix fans were both delighted and surprised when they announced in late 2016 that they would expand their “mini” Glory Days Tour over the winter to now include America as a guest of Ariana Grande.

 As they announced their tour in late 2016, Little Mix was releasing Glory Days and it was soaring to the top of the U.K. charts — rivaling the Spice Girls.